Spinal Injury Claims Specialists

 Spinal cord injuries are extremely serious and have life-long repercussions.
 You may be confined to a wheelchair and need help to live independently.
 You may not be able to enjoy the hobbies you were involved in before the accident.
 You may not be able to return to work.
 Our medical expert can tell us how you are now and how you will be in the future.

-Damages for pain and suffering are based on previous Court cases for people with injuries of a similar severity.
+Damages for pain and suffering are based on previous Court cases for people with injuries of similar severity.

 Damages for out of pocket expenses